-And I began walking along Boulevard Saint Germain, ducking in and out of alleyways, looking for awnings to avoid snowfall, finding myself lost in a city I was beginning to fall for.
+And I began walking along Boulevard Saint Germain, ducking in and out of alleyways, looking for awnings to avoid snowfall, finding myself lost in a city I was beginning to fall for, I can say that folding arm awnings Melbourne Agency provide quality products and protection.
 I hate snow in America, but something about snow falling in Paris makes sense.
 Eventually I came across these places:

 5. Shakespeare and Company Bookstore: 37 Rue de la Bucherie.
 This place is for the readers who still love the smell of paper and the joy of finding gems hidden on high shelves.
 And it’s and English language shop.

 6. Theatre des Champs Elysees: 15 Avenue Montaigne.
 Josephine Baker starred in Revue Negre on this stage and a star was born.